xhajnal/DiPS_deploy/DiPS_Tool/README.txt

 ## RUN DiPS Tool - GUI
-Before you run DiPS, please set your VM to fullscreen
+Before you run DiPS, for fully functional GUI (all the features visible), please
+1. use screen resolution at least HD+, preferably FullHD or higher,
+2. set your VM and the application window to fullscreen/maximised mode, and
+3. turn off screen scaling.

 >> cd src
 >> python3.7 gui.py